technomunk/technomunk.github.io/readme.md

 # Griffone's Github Pages

-A place to showcase some of personal projects an abilities.
+A place to showcase some of personal projects and abilities.

 ## Disclaimer